marbl/Mash/doc/sphinx/tutorials.rst

   cd ../
   mash sketch -l -o refseq -k 16 -s 400 refseq.ls

-Run :code:`mash dist` with the combined sketch file as both the reference and query to estimate pairwise distances, using log scaling (:code:`-L`), 16 threads (:code:`-p 16`), a maximum distance before log-saling of 0.9 (:code:`-d 0.9`) and a maximum p-value of 1e-10 (:code:`-v 0.0000000001`) :
+Run :code:`mash dist` with the combined sketch file as both the reference and query to estimate pairwise distances, using 16 threads (:code:`-p 16`), a maximum distance of 0.05 (:code:`-d 0.05`) and a maximum p-value of 1e-10 (:code:`-v 0.0000000001`).
+:

 .. code::

-  mash dist -L -d 0.9 -v 0.0000000001 -t -p 16 refseq.msh refseq.msh > distances.tab
+  mash dist -d 0.05 -v 0.0000000001 -p 16 refseq.msh refseq.msh > distances.tab

 Cluster based on the log-scaled, pairwise distance estimates, in this case using `Spici <http://compbio.cs.princeton.edu/spici/>`_, with :code:`-m 2` to specify